lballabio/QuantLib-SWIG/README.md

 If you want to use your *local* QuantLib dev version without installing it (i.e.
-**no** `make install` after your `make` - e.g. if you want to test your local dev or have no rights to `make install` on your system) you can do the
+**no** `make install` after your `make` - e.g. if you want to test your local dev or have no rights to `make install` on your system) you can do the following (this needs to be done before `configure`):
-following:

-- configure QuantLib to use your dev include and lib path like `$./configure --prefix=/path/to/your/qldir/ --libdir=/path/to/your/qldir/ql/.libs --includedir=/path/to/your/qldir/` since you are not installing, this will only provide the necessary path information for the quantlib-config file.
+- configure your QuantLib build to use your dev include and lib path like `$./configure --prefix=/path/to/your/qldir/ --libdir=/path/to/your/qldir/ql/.libs --includedir=/path/to/your/qldir/` since you are not installing, this will only provide the necessary path information for the quantlib-config file.
 - add *quantlib-config* to your path enviroment by extending it like `$ export PATH:/path/to/your/qldir:$PATH`
-- add path to your QuantLib share object lib (.so extension) to your shared object search path (temporarly - this should not be your production setting).
+- add search path to your swigged QuantLib shared object lib (.so extension), so that it can find your dev libQuantLib.so.
-    `$ export LD_LIBRARY_PATH=/path/to/your/qldir/ql/.libs`
+`$ export CPPFLAGS=-Wl,-rpath,/path/to/your/qldir/ql/.libs`
+This flag will include the absolute path to your dev lib.

 If you're only interested in a specific language, you can tell make to only work in its subdirectory,